lnyielea/react-isomorphic-app/readme.md

 Use webpack-file-map-plugin extract dependency and load css file from page chunk.

-Use babel-plugin-css-modules-transform add css-modules on server side through babel build
+Use babel-plugin-css-modules-transform add css-modules on server side through babel build.

+express controller hot reload.

+use NODE_PATH require module. same node side and webpack.

 # base on